Kleyt0n/convex-template-typescript/README.md

 # TanStack Start + Convex + Clerk Starter

-A production-ready starter template with authentication, real-time backend, and a clean slate-themed dashboard.
+A Typescript production-ready starter template with authentication, real-time backend, and a clean slate-themed dashboard.

 ## Stack